napari/napari/docs/plugins/npe2_manifest_specification.md

 ### Layer type constraints

-Given a set of layers, compatible writer plugins are selected based their _layer type constraints_.
+Given a set of layers, compatible writer plugins are selected based on their _layer type constraints_.

 A writer plugin can declare that it will write between _m_ and _n_ layers of a